microsoft/Win2D/math/WinRT/readme.txt

-The code in this folder is included and built by ..\..\winrt\lib\winrt.lib.vcxproj
+This IDL is included and built by ..\..\winrt\lib\winrt.lib.vcxproj